gramineproject/graphene/Documentation/perf-practices.rst

 #.
 Many OCALLs perform I/O: they copy data to/from the enclave.
 Copying is
    obligatory to prevent Time-of-check to time-of-use (TOCTOU) attacks and is dictated by the SGX design.
 This is an unavoidable tax.
-In I/O intensive workloads, the overhead of copying may constitute 15-50%.
+In I/O intensive workloads, the overhead of copying may constitute 15-50% over the baseline performance of the native application.
 For example, databases and web servers copy user requests inside the enclave and copy the results/web pages out.
 In another example, applications that manipulate files perform a lot of file system I/O, copying data blocks in and out of the enclave.

 #.
 OCALLs generally correspond 1:1 to the system calls that the application
    performs, but not always.
 Typical system calls like ``read()``, ``write()``,